shashankkatte/ts-playground/README.md

 [Back to Top](#typescript-playground)

-## :sparkling_heart: Tutorial - What is TypeScript?
+## :sparkling_heart:  What is TypeScript?

+With TypeScript, We are adding some additional syntax to our JavaScript code or the type system.
+Think of it as flexibility of JavaScript with strict type system as in other languages like C# or Java.

 > TypeScript = JavaScript + A Type system

-With TypeScript, We are adding some additional syntax to our JavaScript code or the type system.
-Think of it as flexibility of JavaScript with strict type system as in languages like C# or Java.

 :warning: TypeScript has no effect on how the code gets executed by browser or Node.